amessoudi/simple_shell/README.md

-# simple_shell
-simple shell is our second project in the ALX SE fondations.
-In this project we are requered to build our own simple shell,the project is devided in two part the madatory tasks :
-1. UNIX command line interpreter.
-2. okenize .
-3. Handle PATH.
-4. built-in command exit.
-5. built-in command env.

-Advanced tasks:

-6. our personal getline function .
-7. our personal strtok function .
-8. built-in command exit with argument.
-9. built-in commands setenv and unsetenv.
-10. builtin command cd.
-11. handle separator ;.
-12. Handle logical operators the && and ||.
-13. built-in command Alias.
-14. Handle variables replacement $? and $$.
-15. Handle comments (#)
-16. File as input.

-now lets us explain to you dear reader how we get into this challenging project,

-this project has includes everything we have learn so far in our ALX formation, it was a good practice for us to have a more understanding of all the concepts we have studied befor, befor starting we need to know what is shell and how it works, so we could know where to start from for our first task we had to :
-Read command from the stdin using the getline function the display the prompt with en endless loop split commands (tokenizing) with strtok. search for executable commands PATH. create child process (fork) executing the command (exec) wait for command => the parent shell wait for the child to complete (waitpid) display output return the prompt exit the shell (exit) or (ctr + D)

-this was our frame work we build an enviroment that could accept any additional features that we gonna add after basing on the tasks .

-this project was quite a ride! overall this project was a good experience for both of us as a team, we learned so mush from it, we get to understand shell deeply , it was really challenging but it was a good learning experience .
+# Simple Shell Project

+Hey there! 👋 Welcome to our second project in the ALX SE foundations - the Simple Shell project!

+## Overview

+In this adventure, we're diving into the world of shell programming.
+The project is divided into two parts: the must-do tasks and the extra cool stuff.

+### Mandatory Tasks:

+1. **UNIX Command Line Interpreter:** Yep, we're building our own!
+2. **Tokenize:** Because handling words is our thing.
+3. **Handle PATH:** Navigating the system like a pro.
+4. **Built-in Command Exit:** Exiting with style.
+5. **Built-in Command Env:** Because environment matters.

+### Advanced Tasks:

+6. **Our Personal Getline Function:** A touch of personalization.
+7. **Our Personal Strtok Function:** Who needs standard when you can roll your own?
+8. **Built-in Command Exit with Argument:** Say goodbye with a message.
+9. **Built-in Commands Setenv and Unsetenv:** Tweaking the environment.
+10. **Built-in Command CD:** Navigating home.
+11. **Handle Separator ;:** Because we love to keep things separate.
+12. **Handle Logical Operators && and ||:** Thinking logically.
+13. **Built-in Command Alias:** Because nicknames are cool.
+14. **Handle Variables Replacement $? and $$:** Playing with variables.
+15. **Handle Comments (#):** Because sometimes, you just want to comment.
+16. **File as Input:** Reading from a file.

+## How We Got Here

+Now, let's spill the beans on how we tackled this challenge!

+This project has includes everything that we've learned so far in our ALX journey.
+It was like a big, messy puzzle of concepts we've studied before.
+But hey, that's the fun part, right?

+Before diving in, we needed to wrap our heads around what a shell is and how it works.
+Understanding the basics set us on the right path.

+For our first step, we:

+1. Read commands from stdin using `getline` function.
+2. Displayed the prompt with an endless loop - because we love loops!
+3. Split commands (tokenizing) using `strtok`.
+4. Went on a quest for executable commands in PATH.
+5. Created a mini-me (child process) with `fork`.
+6. Executed the command with a grand finale using `exec`.
+7. Waited patiently for the child to complete with `waitpid`.
+8. Displayed the output, returned the prompt, and gracefully exited with a wave or a Ctrl+D dance.

+This framework laid the foundation for us to easily add more cool features based on the tasks at hand.

+## Overall Experience

+this project was a rollercoaster of learning.
+We teamed up, we delved deep into the intricacies of shells, faced challenges head-on, and emerged with a newfound understanding.
+It was tough but incredibly rewarding - a journey worth taking.

+Ready to explore your own shell adventures?
+Dive in and happy coding! 🚀✨